 The two biofuel demand levels are presumed to be policy-driven rather than economically-driven.
 The basis for the demand levels is as follows:

 Lower biofuels demand is mostly based on levels and assumptions from Alexandratos and Bruinsma (2012), in which current (as of 2012) biofuels policies are met through increased use food-based crops to 2020, with no subsequent growth.
 One adjustment made to Alexandratos and Bruinsma (2012) was the use of cellulosic ethanol starting in 2016 to meet ethanol requirements.
-Corn ethanol was effectively capped at the policy mandated level of 57 billion dm3 (i.e., 15 billion gallons) (US EPA 2010).
+Corn ethanol was effectively capped at the policy mandated level of 57 billion dm3 (15 billion gallons) (US EPA 2010).

-Higher biofuels demand based on linear growth to reach a 25% global displacement of gasoline and diesel by 2050 using advanced (i.e., cellulosic and renewable diesel) biofuel systems, in addition to the biofuels in the lower biofuel demand scenario.
+Higher biofuels demand based on linear growth to reach a 25% global displacement of gasoline and diesel by 2050 using advanced (cellulosic and renewable diesel) biofuel systems, in addition to the biofuels in the lower biofuel demand scenario.
 Displacement of fossil fuels is calculated on an energy basis, with no petroleum market rebound effect.

 The two food and feed demand levels are: